UW-COSMOS/project-docs/README.md

 <p align ="center"><img src="presentations_reports/milestone_3/images/UW-COSMOS.png" alt="UW-COSMOS" width="600"/></p>

 ## Phase 2
+An overview of our Phase 1 activities, position relative to TA1 and TA2 ASKE objectives, and plan for moving into Phase 2 and beyond is provided in our [Phase 2 Workshop summary report](https://github.com/UW-COSMOS/project-docs/blob/master/presentations_reports/ASKE_Ph2_position_COSMOS.pdf).

 ### Task 1: Extraction of Model Metadata
 Develop data extraction and integration methods to collect data and model metadata (from text).
 Extracted information will correspond to specified scientific model boundary conditions and parameterizations and will be used to validate and assess model output.